 French Tart Dough Recipe

-I was in the middle of a lovely spring lunch at Chez Prune up by the Canal St. Martin the other day with Paule Caillat, a friend who teaches cooking classes here in Paris.
+I was in the middle of a lovely spring lunch at Chez Prune up by the Canal St. Martin the other day with Paule Caillat, a friend who taught cooking classes in Paris.

 Then she reiterated, that she heated the butter in the oven and dumped in some flour then stirred it until it was smooth.
-Seriously gang, you coulda knocked me over with un plume.
+Seriously gang, you coulda knocked me over with une plume.
 It was as if someone told me that I had packed up and split to a foreign country with no plans for my future.
 It was all just crazy-talk.
+(However you say that in French…)

-So Paule invited me to her beautiful kitchen where she teaches cooking classes at Promenades Gourmandes, to make the dough.
+So Paule invited me to her kitchen to make the dough.
 After I caught my breath at her kitchen, which was roughly the size of my apartment, she lit the oven and soon the butter was bubbling merrily away in the oven.
 She made me come over and look, showing me how it was darkening just around the edges, “comme le beurre noisette”—like browned butter.

 A few moments later, she carefully pulled it out then she dumped in an unspecified amount of flour with an audible sizzle, and began stirring briskly.
 When I asked how much flour she’d added, she said, “Oh…you know, enough to make it right.”